 In general, the limited availability of skilled staff (craftsmen; people for coordination and supervision of subcontractors) is a barrier, since delivering qualitative work and good support towards building owners is key to ensure their engagement and support.
 Also towards future retrofitting projects, a convincing track record will definitely help to facilitate stakeholders engagement.

-Regulatory wise, obtaining building permits as well as dealing with cultural heritage is challenging.
-Also the prohibition to transfer electricity between buildings (which in this workshop was identified to be the case in Finland, Spain and Sweden, but applies to much more European countries) and monitoring without breaking data protection laws are often encountered barriers towards more innovative retrofitting trajectories.
+Concerning regulation, obtaining building permits as well as dealing with cultural heritage is challenging.
+Also the prohibition to transfer electricity between buildings (which in one workshop was identified to be the case in Finland, Spain and Sweden, but applies to many more European countries) and monitoring without breaking data protection laws are often encountered barriers towards more innovative retrofitting trajectories.
 Also the fact that in general cities cannot set more ambitious requirements for buildings’ energy efficiency than determined by national legislation (unless for example the city owns the land or makes use of an exploitation contract) is a barrier for ambitious cities.
 And finally, geographical differences might limit the easiness of replication of retrofitting solutions.